-- E. Electives (without CSI 16-19 sem. hrs Certificate hours) - F. Certificate in Crime Scene Investigation (Optional) 15 sem. hrs
+E. Electives (without CSI 16-19 sem. hrs Certificate hours)

+F. Certificate in Crime Scene Investigation (Optional)

 G. Candidates for the baccalaureate degree with a major in Criminal Justice must pass, with a grade of C or higher, CJAD 495 Integrative Seminar, as a culminating evaluative experience.